elafallik/AI-project/README.md

 # JohnChain
-	Final project for the "67842 INTRODUCTION TO ARTIFICIAL INTELLIGENCE" course at HUJI See pdf for full details.
+	Final project for the "67842 INTRODUCTION TO ARTIFICIAL INTELLIGENCE" course at HUJI (Spring 2019) See pdf for full details.